41st Siege Battery, Royal Garrison Artillery: Summer 1918

 Having completed their refits, the batteries of 23rd Bde were ordered back into the line on 1 May.
 They pulled their guns into position at Longpré next day, 41st Siege Bty struggling to haul theirs uphill into the pits.
 One of the battery's sections was in a 'silent' position, not to open fire until required.
 May, June and July were spent in vigorous harassing and CB fire on German positions, aided by survey parties to aid calibration and observation by aircraft and balloons.
 The brigade was now under Australian Corps of Third Army.
 On 19 May the battery's two active sections supported an attack by 2nd Australian Division on Ville-sur-Ancre by suppressing an enemy battery, but had two officers and 35 ORs gassed that night.
 Two enemy 'Yellow Cross' (Mustard gas) shells had landed unnoticed to windward during the action, but luckily most of the cases were slight.
 The battery supported a more ambitious surprise attack by Australian Corps on Hamel on 4 July, firing large amounts of gas shells on CB tasks and HE on other targets.
-Shortly afterwards 23rd Bde passed to III Corps' Heavy Artillery with Fourth Army, involving a change of position for one of 41st Siege Bty's two active sections.23rd Bde War Diary, June 1918–August 1918, TNA file WO 95/469/4.Edmonds, 1918, Vol III, pp. 11, 197–208.Lowe, pp. 66–9.
+Shortly afterwards 23rd Bde passed to III Corps' Heavy Artillery with Fourth Army, involving a change of position for one of 41st Siege Bty's two active sections.